-As a Waldorf College graduate, your degree in Criminal Justice will allow you to confidently pursue various careers.
+As a Waldorf University graduate, your degree in Criminal Justice will allow you to confidently pursue various careers.
 Examples include: Probation/Parole Officers, Case Managers, Correctional Officers, Police Officers, Investigators and Juvenile Court Advocates.

 Waldorf Students can also support their Criminal Justice education with classes from other programs; such as Biology for Conservation Officer or Game Warden, Chemistry for Crime Scene Analysts or Technicians, Psychology for Correctional Case Management or Social Services and Business for Warden, Chief Probation Officer or Police Chief.